 The first episode, at least, is a side-scrolling shooter.
 Ares has a array of weaponry to use, as well as two types of grenades.
 He also has back-up from Valkyl

-comes from the hidden secrets, Achievements, and getting higher ranks.
-If you're a fan of side-scrolling shooters, give it a try.
+comes from the hidden secrets, unlocking achievements, and getting higher ranks.

 Aksys Games, the same guys that worked on the ports of the BlazBlue